opendatasoft/ods-documentation/source/sourcing_and_processing_data/connectors/json.rst

 This connector extracts a valid JSON document (array or object) into one dataset of several records.

 - If the document is a JSON array, a record will be created for each object inside the array (the keys will be used as column names).
 - If the document is a JSON object, the parameter "JSON root" should contain a dot-separated path to the array inside your object.
-If not provided, the extractor tries "items".
+If not provided, the connector tries "items".

-For each item inside the array, the extractor can follow another path before extracting the records thanks to the parameter "JSON object".
+For each item inside the array, the connector can follow another path before extracting the records thanks to the parameter "JSON object".

 Supported field types
 ~~~~~~~~~~~~~~~~~~~~~